jainayushjain95/GFGProblems/README.md

 *Array Problems*
-Problem 034  -> Reverse an array "\n"
+Problem 034  -> Reverse an array
-Problem 035  -> Remove Duplicates from a sorted array \n Problem 036  -> Left rotate an array by 1
+Problem 035  -> Remove Duplicates from a sorted array
+Problem 036  -> Left rotate an array by 1